-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-Information about the Consumer Directed Services (CDS) option is presented to the HCBS STAR+PLUS Waiver (SPW) member by the service coordinator.
-Written and verbal information is shared about the benefits and requirements of the CDS option.
-The member chooses to havepersonal assistance services and Respite services delivered though the CDS option or the agency option.
+Information about the Consumer Directed Services (CDS) option must be presented to the STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) program member by the service coordinator at all initial and annual planning meetings or at any time requested by the member.
+The service coordinator should provide written and oral information about the benefits and requirements of the CDS option.

 8221 Presentation of the CDS Option